berkowitze/cs-course/ta/documentation/_build/html/_sources/customization.md.txt

 [Python typing module](https://docs.python.org/3/library/typing.html).
 All scripts are written in Python 3.7 and use the `/ta/venv` virtual environment.

+## Customizing the grading app website
+**Difficulty**: Depends on what you're doing... probably not that bad.

+All code specific to the web app can be found in the `/ta/grading` folder.
+The most relevant files there are `static/main.js`, `templates`, and `grading_app.py`.
+The web app interfaces with `classes.py` which handles the logic of extracting, saving, running tests, etc.

+## Customizing testsuites
+**Difficulty**: Easy from the grading app perspective, but you'll have to write the testsuite scripts.

+If you want to add a new language (right now there is just Python and Pyret), go to `/ta/grading/classes.py` and look for the `run_test` `Handin` method.

+From there, it should be relatively self-explanatory; the `python_test` method should give you an idea of how to start.

+The other thing you need to do is make sure that when you add questions to `/ta/assignments.json`, the `"test-ext"` attribute of each question is set to the correct file extension; it is in `run_test` that you use this extension.
+So if you are adding Java support, you might put `"test-ext": "java"` in `assignments.json` for any questions using java testing, then add an if statement in `run_test` that calls the appropriate method `if test_type == 'java'`.

 ## Customizing handin
 **Difficulty**: Easy to moderate depending on what you're doing